MrJack100/wordsNumbers/README.md

-# wordsNumbers
+# experiments

-Converts words to a numerical format, and vice versa.
+Open source playground for me to mess around in with Python.